Which place is cheaper, Salzburg or Athens?

 Salzburg is very walkable.
 The old town is very walkable, but if you stay outside of the main tourist areas, you'll likely want to take a bus.

 In either Athens or Salzburg, you'll find plenty of activities to fill your time.
 Most visitors tend to spend more time in Athens than Salzburg because of the overall number of sights and activities.
+Usually, 3-7 days is a good amount of time for Athens, and 3-5 days is enough time in Salzburg.

 Many travelers enjoy the food and shopping when visiting the quaint destination of Salzburg.
 The old town is one of the main draws for visitors.
 But since there are so many activities, you'll likely want to spend more than one day exploring.